googlefonts/colr-gradients-spec/colr-gradients-spec.md

 // Glyph root
 // NOTE: uint8 size saves bytes in most cases and does not
-// preclude use of large layer counts via PaintComposite OVER typedef ArrayOf<Offset16<Paint>, uint8> LayerV1List;
+// preclude use of large layer counts via PaintComposite. typedef ArrayOf<Offset16<Paint>, uint8> LayerV1List;

 // Each layer is OVER previous